Soul Retrieval in Shamanism speaks to how different this cosmology is from our western medicine.

-An author of eight books, Sandra Ingerman was a student of Michael Harner (author of The Way of the Shaman and founder of Core Shamanism), who calls her “an outstanding shaman, an esteemed colleague, and a treasured friend.”
+An author of eight books, Sandra Ingerman was a student of Michael Harner (The Way of the Shaman and founder of Core Shamanism), who calls her “an outstanding shaman, an esteemed colleague, and a treasured friend.”
 She has been teaching for over 30 years and founded the international alliance of Medicine for the Earth Teachers and shamanic teachers.

 Soul loss can feel like being “spaced out” after an accident, or sleepwalking.
 It does not have to be a traumatic event – and trauma is a spectrum thus different for everyone.
-Sandra Ingerman’s own soul loss occurred in adolescence when she became disconnected with who she was, as evidenced by her struggle with “chronic emotional depression and a sense of physical depletion.”
+Sandra Ingerman’s own soul loss occurred in adolescence when she became disconnected from who she was.
+This was evidenced by her struggle with “chronic emotional depression and a sense of physical depletion.”
 Somehow she knew it was a spiritual crisis.

-In our society today, modern-life traumas that come from dissociation from nature, surgeries, abuse, 24/7 media coverage of atrocities, and mental stress.
-The departed soul part may reside in what is known as the void, a dark empty space.
+In our society today, modern-life traumas can come from dissociation from nature, surgeries, abuse, 24/7 media coverage of atrocities, and mental stress, to name a few.
+The departed soul may reside in what is known as the void, a dark empty space.

 People report feeling “more present” or “lighter” after a soul retrieval.
-Depending on the time a soul has departed, the effects from a soul retrieval can be quite disorienting, though very positive.
-Memory of the trauma may return, sometimes putting into perspective what may have seemed so difficult for a young child was after all insignificant in the whole scheme of things, as it is re-experienced as an adult.
+Depending on the time a soul part departed, the effects from a soul retrieval in Shamanism can be quite disorienting, though very positive.
+Memory of the trauma may return, sometimes putting into perspective what may have seemed so difficult for a young child to process.
+What many people learn is that it is much less terrifying in the whole scheme of things, when re-experienced as an adult.
 The effects can be significant and surprising but not always dramatic.
 The soul part that returns may also possess knowledge that is useful to the person.

 Through her work, Sandra Ingerman is helping people move beyond psychological concepts that can sometimes trap us.